niconatalie/bazel-nextjs/README.md

 ```

 ## Successful attempt
 We are guessing the problem are coming from symlink.
-So from previous step, we copy the project directory but removing the symlink
+So from previous step, we copy the project directory but removing the symlink and disable the `JS_BINARY__PATCH_NODE_FS`
 ```
 pwd
 /home/johndoe/.cache/bazel/_bazel_johndoe/25d004fb5c04e5a88a6bfa9d50504171/sandbox/linux-sandbox/153/execroot/__main__